Startup Secrets Sandbox

 (As a point of order, we therefore recommend you create your before approaching your broader Business Model.)

-Cost structure: Carefully consider your expenses to ensure long-term sustainability.
+Cost structure: Carefully consider your expenses and unit economics to ensure long-term sustainability.

 The most successful business models are s.
 They capture value in alignment with your customer's success.
+An example would be Demandware which charged its customers a small percentage of the sales made on its eCommerce platform.
 By following these principles, you can develop a business model that not only generates revenue, but also creates real value for your customers.

 In this section, you’ll learn how to do just that.
 We’ll share how to identify your